Gender parity in sport enables the representation of female voices beyond sport.

 We recognise that older learners who were disenfranchised from education can also be left behind.
 Therefore we provide a separate programme to improve literacy for adults that enables pathways to more sustainable livelihoods - thus breaking the cross-generational impact of poor literacy.

 At Girls in Sport, we aim to provide our beneficiaries with knowledge and skills so that they can make a difference to their communities.
-We recognise that by providing children with an education will further their chances of leading a healthy lifestyle, allowing them to continue their education to attain the qualifications they need.
-By providing children with quality education, gender equality is promoted and scenarios such as early marriage and teenage pregnancy is reduced significantly.
+We recognise that by providing girls with a platform to challenge themselves within the same milieu as boys.
+This will enable more robust learning outcomes that further the chances of leading fulfulling lives allowing them to continue education and attain higher level qualifications they need.
+By providing children with quality education, through our 'Sponsor a Champion initiative, gender equality is promoted and scenarios such as early marriage and teenage pregnancy is reduced significantly.

 Our trained staff and volunteers strive to support our beneficiaries through structured lessons and engaging activities.
 The aim is that by providing extra support with academic studies, we are enabling children to acquire the skills and knowledge they need to continue their education after secondary school, so that they can later move into the world of work fully equipped and ready to make a difference.
 By providing an equal, good start in life, children can learn to achieve anything they wish.